 Hveravellir Hot Springs

-Hveravellir is an incredible geothermal location that sits between the Langjökull and Hofsjökull glaciers in South-West Iceland.
-It’s also a popular spot for hiking and exploring lava fields, glaciers and fumaroles.
+The area is also popular for hiking and exploring lava fields, glaciers and fumaroles.

 How to get to Hveravellir?